causalabs/causadb-python/models_detach.md

 **Options**:

-* `--model TEXT`: The name of the model you wish to attach data to.
+* `--model TEXT`: The name of the model you wish to detach data from.
 * `--help`: Show this message and exit.